grace a. johnson

 me, myself, and who i am as a writer

-Grace is a teenage authoress who has loved books since she was two years old.
+Grace is a homeschool grad, certified marketing manager, and authoress who has loved books since she was two years old.
 From Junie B. Jones to Nancy Drew, words and the worlds they create have always been a part of her.
 At ten years old, she felt the urge to pick up her pencil and start writing some worlds of her own.
-Now, six years later, she has written and self-published two novels, a novella, and five short stories.
-She’s obsessed with history, etymology (the study of words; not to be confused with entomology, the study of insects), Jane Austen, art, and music—and when she’s not writing, you can find her reading, snapping photos of books, cooking, and rocking out to her favorite band.
+Now, eight years later, she has written and self-published three novels, a novella, and a devotional.
+She’s in love with history, etymology (the study of words; not to be confused with entomology, the study of insects), Jane Austen, art, homemaking, biblical femininity, and music—and when she’s not writing, you can find her reading, designing graphics and websites, snapping photos of books, baking bread, and rocking out to her favorite bands.

 Regardless of what the world is like when you’re reading this, regardless of who you are and what you believe, this is my statement of faith.
 This is my writer’s creed.
 This is my promise to you that I will always stand for what I believe in—Jehovah, the One and Only God Most High, His Son Jesus Christ, and the Holy Spirit—and you can always expect novels full of biblical truth, bold proclamation of the Gospel, and unashamed preaching.

 I am a disciple of Jesus, a daughter of the King, a dwelling place of God’s Spirit, and I’m not afraid to write what God has called me to write.
 That may not make me boatloads of my money.
 That may not put me on the bestseller list.
 That may not be what’s popular.
 That may not even encourage you to read my books.

 But that’s not going to change anything.
 Ever.